 That also probably explains why

-of a standard-configuration Mac Pro have yielded significant but not earth-shattering 3-D software and game performance improvements.
+our initial tests of a standard-configuration Mac Pro have yielded significant but not earth-shattering 3-D software and game performance improvements.
 The applications we’ve tested haven’t activated OpenGL multithreading.
 At least not yet.

 Apple confirms that the Mac Pro supports this feature.
 “With the introduction of the new Mac Pro, the fastest Mac ever, Apple has delivered a multi-threaded update to OpenGL, the industry standard graphics architecture at the core of Mac OS X,” an Apple spokesperson said.
 Alas, Apple wouldn’t confirm when the general operating system will gain this enhancement.